-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 22542 stated EXACTLY.
-PHYSICIANS should state statement of OCCUPATION is very important.
-1. PLACE OF DEATH Registered No. Primary Registration District No.....
-(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign hirth? mes.
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
-COLOR OR RACE 5.
+BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
+PLACE OF DE Primary Registration District No. (If nonresident give city or town and State) Length of residence in city or town where death occurred ds.
+How long in U.S., if of foreign birth? yrs. mos MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS SEX 5.
 SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) SA.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF Exact 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH\ WAS AS FOLLOWS: 7.
-AGE YEARS If LESS than 1 MONTHS DAYS day. .....brs. .....min.
-B. OCCUPATION OF DECEASED (a) Trade, mulession, or particular kind of work ..... (b) General nature of industry, CONTRIBUTORY..
-(SECONDARY) business, or establishment in which employed (or employer)... (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR "TWN) .....
-(STATE OR COUNTRY) 10.
-NAME OF FATHER WAS THERE 11.
-BIRTHPLACE OF FATHER (CITY OR TOWN).....
-WHAT TEST CONFIRMED DIAGNOSISE (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER (Address) \State the Disease Causing Death, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN).....
-(1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 5A.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF 19 2.5., and that (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: If LESS than 1 7.
+AGE YEARS MONTHS DAYS/ (a) Trade, profession, or particular kind of work .. (b) General nature of industry, CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)... (c) Name of employer 9..
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
+NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER State the Disease Causing Draffi, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (Oft) (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
 PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-20. UNDERTAKER ADDRESS
+29. UNDERTAKER ADDRESS REGISTRAD